Padparadscha: The Rarest Sapphire Most People Haven’t Heard Of —…

 But is that really the case?

 Lab-grown diamonds are produced in factories today at a rapid pace, with thousands of carats manufactured each month in just a matter of weeks—far faster than the millions of years it takes for natural diamonds to form deep within the Earth.
+These lab diamonds are carefully crafted to achieve the desired quality and appearance.
 This faster, controlled process often leaves behind distinct markers like metallic inclusions from the machinery or uniform growth patterns that differ from the complex, varied structures found in natural stones.

 Chemically, they’re almost identical to natural diamonds — which is why to the naked eye, they look the same.
 The main appeal?
 They’re cheaper.
 But as with most things, there’s more to the story than just price.